Frequently asked questions about

 - If you missed open enrollment for ACA-compliant coverage and do not have a qualifying event that would trigger a special enrollment period.

-- You’ll soon be enrolled in Medicare, it’s outside of the annual open enrollment period for ACA-compliant coverage, and you don’t have access to any other coverage in the meantime.
+- You’ll soon be enrolled in Medicare, it’s outside of the annual open enrollment period for ACA-compliant coverage and you’re not eligible for a special enrollment period, and you don’t have access to any other coverage in the meantime.

-- You’re newly employed and have enrolled in your new employer’s health plan, but have a waiting period before it takes effect (this can be up to three months).
+- You’re newly employed and will soon be covered by your new employer’s health plan, but have a waiting period before you’re eligible for the coverage (this can be up to three months).

 - If you’re not eligible for Medicaid or a premium subsidy in the exchange, an ACA-compliant plan might be unaffordable, and the less costly monthly premiums for short-term plans might be a more realistic option.